North Ward Defence Complex: History

 The North Ward Defence Complex, development of which began in 1885, was constructed as a Volunteer Defence Training facility.
 The majority of the present buildings on the site date from c.
 1890 to c.
 1942.

 In the 1840s Britain gave its colonies a limited amount of self-rule.
 One of the reasons for the decision was the cost of maintaining government responsibilities in the far flung empire.
 While the British Government retained control of foreign relations and international trade and some aspects of defence, the colonies were given more responsibility for their own defence.
 Military property was transferred from the Imperial Board of Ordnance in London to local colonial control.
 England supplied and paid the troops and the colonies were responsible for other military needs.

 It was not until the discovery of gold in the 1850s that the need for a strong military presence in Australia was seen to be necessary.
 Gold shipments required protection within the country and shipments at sea needed protection from privateers.
 Compounding these problems was the perceived threat of invasion during the buildup to the Crimean War.
 Because the Imperial British forces were likely to be directly engaged in the Crimea the Australian colonies began to develop volunteer forces for their own defence purposes.
 These volunteers supplied all their own needs except weapons and instruction.

 During the second half of the 19th century international instability gave rise to concerns about military preparedness in the Australian colonies.
 Until 1878 Queensland's defences ended at Rockhampton.
 The rest of the coast was undefended until the formation of Townsville No.4 Battery and Garrison Artillery.
 The Townsville Battery was raised as a tactical response to the threat of seaborn attack, especially from privateers who might be interested in shipments of gold from the port of Townsville.
 Despite the establishment of No.4 Battery and Garrison Artillery there was still some concern in the Townsville community about the preparedness of the city for attack during the 1880s and early 1890s.

 Efforts were made to improve Queensland's defence force, however these were unsatisfactory and volunteers continued to attend parades at their own expense.
-In a move to improve the situation the Queensland Government introduced the Defence Act of 1884, which provided for permanent artillery and a partially paid militia.
+In a move to improve the situation the Queensland Government introduced the Defence Act 1884, which provided for permanent artillery and a partially paid militia.